 Leave & holiday display toggles

 The toolbar includes Leaves and Holidays toggle buttons.
-When enabled, approved leave days and holidays appear as colored blocks on the scheduler.
-Toggling them off hides the visual blocks for a cleaner view, but workload indicators always account for leave and holidays regardless of the toggle state — this is purely a visual change, not a calculation change.
+When enabled, leave days (pending and approved) and holidays appear as colored blocks on the scheduler.
+Toggling them off hides the visual blocks for a cleaner view, but workload indicators always account for approved leave and holidays regardless of the toggle state — this is purely a visual change, not a calculation change.

 Drag-and-drop